21 Years Ago: Montgomery Gentry’s Troy Gentry Gets Married

-In 2002, the Gentrys welcomed daughter Kaylee into the world, which Troy Gentry says made him, and their family, stronger.
+In 2002, the Gentrys welcomed daughter Kaylee into the world, which Troy Gentry said made him, and their family, stronger.

 The Gentrys' marriage was tested in 2014, when Angie was diagnosed with breast cancer.
 Her illness inspired Montgomery Gentry to launch the Check Your Headlights campaign for breast cancer awareness.

-Thankfully, Angie's cancer was caught early, but Gentry admits that it was a lot to handle.
+Thankfully, Angie's cancer was caught early, but Gentry admitted that it was a lot to handle.

-Troy Gentry + More Country Stars Who Stand Up to Cancer
+Troy Gentry + More Country Stars Who Stood Up to Cancer: